 When: February 27 from 3 to 8 p.m.
 Where: Sojourner Douglass College Auditorium, 824 Fairmount Ave, Cambridge

 This open house allows participants to stop by at their convenience to learn about and share their thoughts on Maryland’s latest plans for oyster restoration ─ sanctuary enhancements in the Little Choptank River.
 Efforts include adding more oysters and substrate to expand the sanctuary, boost oyster reproduction and improve water quality.
 The event is hosted by the Maryland Department of Natural Resources, National Oceanic and Atmospheric Administration, and U.S. Army Corps of Engineers.
 Read more

-Recreational areas in Baltimore and Montgomery counties will soon receive funding for upgrades through Program Open Space.
-Lt.
-Governor Anthony G. Brown and the Board of Public Works approved the projects at Wednesday’s meeting in Annapolis.
+Recreation areas in Montgomery and Washington counties will soon receive funding for upgrades through Program Open Space.
+Governor Martin O’Malley and the Board of Public Works approved the projects at today’s meeting in Annapolis.
 Read more

 Maryland hunters harvested 95,863 deer during the archery, muzzleloader and firearm seasons combined (September 6, 2013 through January 31, 2014).
 The harvest shows a 10 percent increase over last year’s total of 87,541.
 Biologists attribute the higher numbers to multiple factors including more hunters participating and better hunting conditions, with deer actively searching for acorns that were scarce in most locations.
 Read more